 Bath is a handsome city at any time of year but in autumn it positively glows.
 Great food and drink is just one of many reasons to visit this golden Georgian gem.
 This is a city that attracts ambitious young chefs, drawn not just by the beauty of the place and the countryside that surrounds it, but by the provenance of the south-west.
 Typically, chefs work hand in hand with their suppliers to create menus that are both seasonal and locally sourced.

-So for October, expect game and big wines; warming root veg and pumpkin soup; traditional puddings like apple and blackberry crumble; hearty pasta dishes.
+So for 9 days at the beginning of October, expect game and big wines; warming root veg and pumpkin soup; traditional puddings like apple and blackberry crumble; hearty pasta dishes.
 From beautifully sweet figs and crisp apples to earthy wild mushrooms and full-flavoured lamb and beef, October boasts a bumper crop of seasonal ingredients.
 This is soul food, so celebrate October’s rich bounty and make it your Great Bath Feast.

-If you require accommodation during the Great Bath Feast, use the 'Book Accommodation Nearby' box to the right, or use the Accommodation tab at the top of the page.
+If you require somewhere to stay during this event, visit the Accommodation section of our website.
 This will provide you with an online booking service for accommodation in Bath and the surrounding area.
 Alternatively, contact our personal accommodation booking service: + 44 (0) 844 847 5256.